One of my best friends had a baby recently and she asked me what I think about using coconut oil for your baby.

 7. Massage oil

-→ You can either use pure coconut oil for your baby’s massage or mix it with essential oils.
+→ You can use coconut oil by itself for your baby’s massage or mix it with essential oils.
 Add a few drops of lavender essential oil with relaxing properties and gently massage your baby with it before its bed time.

 8. Newborn meconium remover